tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

   1. Click **Activities button** in the top left corner to open GNOME Overview.
   2. Launch **Tiliado Repositories** installer.
-  3. Enter login credentials to your Tiliado account.
+  3. Use anonymous access or enter login credentials to your Tiliado account.
   4. Select Nuvola Player repository.
   5. Select repository components you want to install Nuvola Player from.
   6. Select which packages you want to install from the repository.